 How are the groups being divided up?
 How many children/counselors per group?

-There are 15 children with two staff members in each group.
+There are 20 children with two staff members in each group.
 Children will be divided by age.
 We are not accepting friend requests at this time.

 Are the staff required to wear masks/gloves around my child?

 Staff is required to wear masks.
 If they need to be close with a child or deal with any first aid or bodily fluids, they will be required to wear gloves as well.

 Is lunch provided?
 If my child has dietary needs, are they allowed to bring lunch from home or can the Park District provide it?